 The day after it was full on: 3 buckets of stone gravel, 2 buckets of sand, 1 bucket of cement and a bucket of water were mixed in the concrete mixer into a thick oatmeal.
 And then woop woop, that thick oatmeal in buckets and pour them in the stairs.
 For 35 times!
 During the day it became heavier and heavier, because we had to walk higher and higher up the stairs with those buckets.
 Almost 2 cubic meters of concrete went in it.
 Just before dark, we were done (satisfied but most of all tired).

 The following days we sprayed the concrete with water to prevent the sun from drying the concrete too quickly.
 And after 2 days we removed the formwork.
-It doesn’t look bad for a first time.
-Next time we have to ram a little better and we will make the formwork a bit different, so that we can level the treads better.
+It doesn’t look bad for the first time.
+Next time we have to ram a little better and we will make the formwork a bit different so that we can level the treads better.
 This learning staircase will later be plastered and finished with granite ‘placas’ and then it will look perfect.

 Useful Portuguese words